barryclark/jekyll-now/content/home/about.md

 +++

-# Biography
+# __James E. Pustejovsky__

-I am a statistician and assistant professor in the College of Education at UT Austin, where I teach in the Educational Psychology department.
+I am a statistician and assistant professor in the College of Education at the University of Texas at Austin, where I teach in the Educational Psychology department.
 My research focuses on development of statistical methodology for problems in education, psychology, and other areas of social science research, with a particular focus on methods related to meta-analysis and research synthesis.